-- Named Managing Principal of Fish & Richardson’s Twin Cities Office (2021)
+- Managing Principal of Fish & Richardson’s Twin Cities Office (2021)

-- Named “Litigation Practitioner of the Year – Minnesota” by Managing Intellectual Property (2021)
+- “Litigation Practitioner of the Year – Minnesota,” Managing Intellectual Property (2021)

-- Named “Attorney of the Year” group award winner by Minnesota Lawyer (2020)
+- “Attorney of the Year” group award winner, Minnesota Lawyer (2020)

-- Named one of the 2018 “Women Worth Watching” by Profiles in Diversity Journal.
+- One of the 2018 “Women Worth Watching,” Profiles in Diversity Journal.

 - One of eight litigation attorneys selected to participate in the 2013 federal trial practice seminar, an intensive litigation seminar culminating in a mock trial that is administered by the U.S. District Court for the District of Delaware.